jscud/gristvm/docs/op-codes.md

 1 followed by two parameters
 1. A byte numbering which register should be filled.
 2. Literal value to place in that register.
 This can be a number or character.
 For a value that doesn't take the full four bytes, all unused bytes in the register will be set to 0.

+### 2 - COPYREG

+Sets a register to the same value as another register.

+2 Followed by two parameters
+1. A byte numbering the register to receive the copied value.
+2. A byte for the register whose value should be copied.